Skip to main content

 The Insurer's Argument

 The cosmetic damage argument goes like this: your policy covers “direct physical loss.”
-If the damaged component still performs its intended function (the dented siding still keeps water out, the discolored wall is still structurally sound, the chipped granite still works as a countertop), then there is no “loss” — only an aesthetic issue the insurer claims isn't covered.
+If the damaged component still performs its intended function (the dented siding still keeps water out, the discolored wall is still structurally sound, the chipped granite still works as a countertop), then there is no “loss” — only an aesthetic issue the insurer claims is not covered.

 Some insurers have even added “cosmetic damage exclusions” to their policies — endorsements that explicitly exclude damage that is “cosmetic in nature” or that affects only the “appearance” of a surface without impairing its function.